HelalChow/together/README.md

 **About:** Connects users with NGO's to create an accessible and collaborative way to help make a difference in the community

-**Built With:** Swift, Xcode, Zeplin, Google Cloud using MVC Software Pattern
+**Built With:** Swift, Xcode, Zeplin, Google Cloud using MVC Software Pattern, IBM Watson Image Recognition, IBM Watson Assistant, and Kubernetes (IBM and Google Cloud)

-**Frameworks:** UIKit, MapKit, CoreLocation, FlyoverKit, UserNotifications, EventKit, Contacts
+**Frameworks:** UIKit, MapKit, CoreLocation, FlyoverKit, UserNotifications, EventKit, Contacts, Firebase, GoogleSignIn, Parse, Speech